Mississauga: Climate

 Mississauga's climate is similar to that of Toronto and is considered to be moderate, located in plant hardiness zone 7a.
 Under the Köppen climate classification, Mississauga has a humid continental climate (Dfa/Dfb).
 Summers can bring periods of high temperatures accompanied with high humidity.
 While the average daily high temperature in July and August is 27 C, temperatures can rise above 32 C. In an average summer, there are an average of 15.8 days where the temperature rises above 30 C. Winters can be cold with temperatures that are frequently below freezing.
 In January and February, the mean temperatures are -5.5 C and -4.5 C respectively, it is common for temperatures to fall to -15 C, usually for only short periods.
 In an average winter, there are 3.9 nights where the temperature falls below -20 C. The amount of snowfall received during an average winter season is 108.5 cm, averaging 44.4 days with measurable snowfall.
-The climate of Mississauga is officially represented by Pearson International Airport but because of its topography and large surface area conditions can differ depending on location: fog tends to be more common along the Lakeshore and in the Credit River Valley at certain times of year, particularly during the spring and autumn.
+The climate of Mississauga is officially represented by Pearson International Airport but because of its topography and large surface area conditions can differ depending on location: fog tends to be more common along the lakeshore and in the Credit River Valley at certain times of year, particularly during the spring and autumn.

-During snowfalls when temperatures hover close to freezing, northern parts of the city, such as around Derry Road, including Pearson Airport away from warmer Lake Ontario usually get more snow that sticks to the ground because of the lower temperatures, often when rain transitions into snow or mixed precipitation.
-The reverse occurs when a strong storm approaches from the south kicking up lake effect snow, bringing higher snowfall totals to south Mississauga.
+During snowfalls when temperatures hover close to freezing, northern parts of the city away from warmer Lake Ontario, such as Pearson Airport, usually get more snow that sticks to the ground because of the lower temperatures, often when rain transitions into snow or mixed precipitation.
+The reverse occurs when a strong storm approaches from the south, kicking up lake effect snow and bringing higher snowfall totals to south Mississauga.

-The city usually experiences at least six months of snow-free weather; however, there is the odd occurrence where snow does fall either in October or May, none which sticks to the ground.
-The Port Credit and Lakeview areas have a micro-climate more affected by the proximity of the open lake, warming winter temperatures as a result, but it can be sharply cooler on spring and summer afternoons, this can also be the case in Clarkson, but with much less consistency.
+The city usually experiences at least six months of snow-free weather; however, there is the odd occurrence where snow does fall either in October or May.
+The Port Credit and Lakeview areas have a micro-climate more affected by the proximity of the open lake, warming winter temperatures as a result.

 Most thunderstorms are not severe but can occasionally bring violent winds.
 The last known tornado to cause significant damage touched down on 7 July 1985, when an F1-rated tornado struck an industrial park in the Meadowvale area (Argentia Road), heavily damaging some buildings and some parked tractor trailers.
 A relatively strong tornado tore a path across Mississauga (then part of Toronto Township) on 24 June 1923, cutting a swath from present-day Meadowvale to near Cooksville, killing four people and causing massive property damage in a time when most of Mississauga was still rural farmland dotted with fruit orchards.